redbullisbetterthanferrariandmclaren/Prediksi-dan-Kalkulasi-Cooling-and-Heating-Load-pada-Bangunan/README.md

 ## Ethical Analysis

 ### Transparency
-EnergyPredict AI applies Explainable AI principles through Feature Importance visualization and feature-based recommendations.
+ArchiFlux AI applies Explainable AI principles through Feature Importance visualization and feature-based recommendations.
 This approach helps users understand which building parameters have the greatest influence on Heating Load and Cooling Load predictions, making the decision-making process more transparent.

 ### Reliability
 The model's reliability is evaluated using MAPE, RMSE, and R² Score metrics to measure prediction accuracy.
 Testing is performed on data separated from the training set to ensure the model can provide consistent and dependable results across different scenarios.